aswathylofyraj/Retail-to-Revenue-Analysis/README.md

      ```

 2. **Subtask 2 (SQL Analysis)**:
-   - Use the `queries.sql` file in a PostgreSQL environment to run the SQL queries.
+   - Use the `1.sql` to '2.sql' files in a PostgreSQL environment to run the SQL queries.
    - The database setup and execution instructions are included in the file.

 ## Dependencies